 The free walking tours are held on the first weekend of May each year all around the world, and are led by locals who want to create a space for residents to talk about what matters to them in the places they live and work.

-You can view a list of the walks on our website.
+You can view a list of Happy City’s 2019 walks here.

 September 16, 2018